Nadi Activities You Can’t Miss!

 Down the same Nadi backroads as the Sebato Mud Pools, the Garden of the Sleeping Giant is a wonderful place to immerse in Fiji’s nature.
 The garden full of orchids and flowing plants lies in a valley below a mountain said to look like a sleeping giant.
 Follow the short walk around a tranquil tropical forest full of birds, skinks and other wildlife, as well as fish ponds.
 At the end of your walk, relax in the garden with a complimentary fruit drink.

 Location: 6.5km / 4 miles north of Nadi Airport on Wailoko Road.
-Either drive, take a taxi or take one of the many scheduled tours visiting the gardens, including Rosie Holidays, Valentine Tours Fiji and Uniquely Fiji Transfers and Tours.
+Either drive, take a taxi or take one of the many scheduled tours visiting the gardens, including Rosie Holidays (more info on Viator and Tripadvisor), Valentine Tours Fiji (on Viator and Tripadvisor) and Uniquely Fiji Transfers and Tours (on Viator and Tripadvisor).

 4. Visit the Sivu Subramaniya Swamy Temple